nick-jonas/static-jspm-boiler/README.md

 # Static JSPM Boilerplate

-This is a jQuery-free boilerplate for static websites that use JSPM, ES6 (with ES5 babel transpiler), Stylus, NPM as a task runner, and deploy scripts for App Engine.
+This is a boilerplate for static websites that use JSPM, ES6 (with ES5 babel transpiler), Stylus, NPM as a task runner, and deploy scripts for App Engine.

 ## Install dependencies